-For perspective, one slice of bread made with refined wheat flour contains about 77 calories, and 1 ounce of bread made with whole-wheat flour contains about 71 calories.
-Cakes, muffins and other flour products made with added sugar and fat contain far more calories; for example, a slice of chocolate cake may contain more than 500 calories -- but not because of the flour.
+For perspective, one slice of bread made with refined wheat flour contains about 73 calories, and one slice of bread made with whole wheat flour contains about 82 calories, according to the U.S. Department of Agriculture (USDA).
+Cakes, muffins and other flour products made with added sugar and fat contain far more calories; for example, a slice of chocolate cake may contain more than 500 calories, per the USDA — but not because of the flour.

 Beating Belly Fat

-Choosing whole flours over refined versions may also make a difference in belly fat, according to a study published in the "American Journal of Clinical Nutrition" in 2008.
+Choosing whole flours over refined versions may also make a difference in belly fat, according to a study published in the January 2008 issue of the American Journal of Clinical Nutrition.
 Researchers told one group of dieters to make all of their grains whole and another group to completely avoid whole grains.
 Although both groups lost weight, the whole-grain group lost more fat from the abdomen.

 Flour in Your Diet

-- American Journal of Clinical Nutrition: The Effects of a Whole Grain-Enriched Hypocaloric Diet on Cardiovascular Disease Risk Factors in Men and Women with Metabolic Syndrome
+- American Journal of Clinical Nutrition: "The Effects of a Whole Grain-Enriched Hypocaloric Diet on Cardiovascular Disease Risk Factors in Men and Women With Metabolic Syndrome"

 - St. Luke's Health: "Getting Enough Whole Grains?
 You May Be Surprised"